 We got there around 12:30

 Our kayak time was for 2 pm.
-We went on the longer trip option.
+We decided that we wanted to try the longer trip option.

-Pros – You get to see the Rockbridge formation without a lot of hiking.
+Pros – You get to see the Rockbridge formation without a lot of hiking and beautiful scenery.

-Cons- The water level was low in several spots which led to a cardio workout and slow pace.
+Cons- The water level was low in several spots which led to a greater cardio workout and a really slow pace.

 I would say that when choosing your kayak distance determine if you want to see the formation, what the water level is, and the age of your party.